samstanding/fox_box_shop/README.md

 4)
 create a search
 - stub out interface-- what would a good search look like
-- insert drop downs for search- based on size and type-- use the button id for the search button to trigger event in the js
+- insert drop downs for search- based on size and type-- if a match is found then produce a list of the matching items use the button id for the search button to trigger event in the js
 - capture a click
 -loop through inveotry array to find a match
 - if there is a match based on size and type: push to your matches array

-then create a display matches array
+then create a display matches function
+-- create outputs that display that matches on the DOM

+adding an item to cart
+-

 --add more about what will happen